 How does wearing perfume help you fall asleep faster?

-She goes on to explain further, “the essential oil in perfumes soothes the mind, relaxes the body, and reduces stress levels.
-However, it is important to always use the same fragrance in your bedtime routine because this helps your brain, senses, and body to make a connection with the familiar scent.”
+The essential oil in perfumes soothes the mind, relaxes the body, and reduces stress levels.
+However, it is important to always use the same fragrance in your bedtime routine because this helps your brain, senses, and body to make a connection with the familiar scent.

 For more tips on improving your sleep, check out our guide on how to reset your body clock in three nights or even the strangest TikTok hacks to falling asleep.
 Or you can get to grips with how to choose the right mattress for that all-important good night's rest.